Skip to main content

 • The typical adult maintenance dosage of Xeljanz is 5 mg by mouth twice a day.
 The typical adult maintenance dosage for Xeljanz XR is 11 mg once a day.
 Children’s Xeljanz dosages are based on body weight.

-• You may need to take a different Xeljanz dosage if you have kidney or liver problems, low white blood cells, or if you take interacting medications.
+• You may need to take a different Xeljanz dosage if you have kidney or liver problems or low blood cell counts, or if you take interacting medications.
 Your prescriber will help determine the right dosage for you.

-If you have an autoimmune disorder such as rheumatoid arthritis (RA), the medication name Xeljanz (tofacitinib) may ring a bell.
+If you’re living with an autoimmune disorder such as rheumatoid arthritis (RA), the name Xeljanz (tofacitinib) may sound familiar.
 Xeljanz is an oral Janus kinase (JAK) inhibitor.
-It's typically prescribed if other medications aren’t working well enough for your symptoms.
+It’s typically considered if other treatments, such as Humira (adalimumab), aren’t working well enough to manage your symptoms.

 Xeljanz comes in immediate-release (IR) and extended-release (ER) dosage forms.
-IR forms include an oral tablet and grape-flavored solution (liquid).
-The only ER form available is an oral tablet (Xeljanz XR).
+IR forms include an oral tablet (called Xeljanz) and grape-flavored solution (liquid).
+The only ER form available is an oral tablet (called Xeljanz XR).

 If you’ve been prescribed Xeljanz, your prescriber likely gave you instructions for taking it.
-Make sure to follow their instructions since they are specific to you.
+Make sure to follow those instructions, since they are specific to you.
 But it can also help to know the usual recommended doses.
-Here, we’ll review the typical Xeljanz dosages for adults and children.
+Here, we’ll review the FDA-approved Xeljanz dosages for adults and children.

 What’s the typical Xeljanz dosage for adults?